Vitaxses/SSQoL/README.md

   + Pimpillo Pogo
   + Old Scuttlebrace
   + Old Mist
-  + Beast Boosts
   + Trobbio Skip
+  + Lever Skips
+  + Faydown Cloak Without Needolin
-  + Putrified Ducts Planks
+  + Old Putrified Ducts Planks
-  + Skull Tyrant Lever Ski

 ## Issues

 If you encounter any issues or have a feature request, please create an issue on the [Issue Page](https://github.com/Vitaxses/Silksong.QoL/issues/new)

 ## Credits

-Clazex - FastFastTravel and Skip Last Dive.
+- Clazex - FastFastTravel and Skip Last Dive.